 Seek Supportive, Experienced Divorce Representation in Northern Alabama

 If you are facing divorce and all of the potentially complex legal and financial issues that come with it, please contact Lana Hawkins, Attorney at Law, at Hawkins Law LLC for advice and counsel from an experienced Alabama divorce attorney.
-With offices in Arab and Albertville, we represent clients throughout northern and central Alabama, including the Huntsville-Decatur metro area.
+Serving in Guntersville, Huntsville, Arab, Boaz and Albertville, we represent clients throughout northern and central Alabama, including the Huntsville-Decatur metro area.